YOUth study design

 YOUth is a prospective cohort study with repeated measurements at regular intervals (i.e. 'waves').
-Specifically, the study has two inclusion moments: YOUth Baby & Child and YOUth Child & Teenager.
-YOUth intends to include 6000 babies and children from Utrecht and its surrounding areas.
-The study includes two groups of children at two different stages of their lives.
+Specifically, the study has two inclusion moments: YOUth Baby & Child and YOUth Child & Adolescent.

-The first group, YOUth Baby & Child, aims to include 3000 pregnant women at 20 weeks of pregnancy, and their partners through hospitals and midwifery practices.
-All women presenting at these hospitals and practices for their routine visits, will be asked to participate.
+The first group, YOUth Baby & Child, includes more than 2500 pregnant women at 20 weeks of pregnancy, and their partners through hospitals and midwifery practices.
+All women presenting at these hospitals and practices for their routine visits, are asked to participate.
 Recruitment has started in July 2015 and is still ongoing.
-The children that are being born from these pregnancies will visit our ChildResearchCenter at several moments during their lives and will be followed for at least 6 years.
+The children that are being born from these pregnancies visit our ChildResearchCenter at several moments during their lives and are followed for at least 6 years.

-The second group, YOUth Child & Teenager, aims to include 3000 children aged 8, 9 or 10 and their parents through primary schools.
-All eligible children at these schools receive information about the research day and a flyer to take home.
-Parents and children interested in participating can contact the study center and will be included.
-These children will visit our ChildResearchCenter every three years, for at least three times.
+The second group, YOUth Child & Adolescent, includes more than 1350 children aged 8, 9 or 10 and their parents through primary schools and events.
+These children visit our ChildResearchCenter every three years.

 YOUth applies a flexible longitudinal design for the cohorts.
 This means that children will be measured at broader age ranges (3-year age ranges) at each wave.
 The main benefit of the flexible age design is that it will provide more detailed information on the neurodevelopmental curves over time.